mitu247/mlblog/README.md

    where $w$ is the guidance weight, $p_1$ is the conditional density from the main model, and $p_0$ is the guiding model's density.
 This formula modifies the sampling trajectory, pulling outputs to be closer to the desired high-probability regions.

 3. **Compatibility of Errors:**
-   For example, the degradations of the guiding model, such as reduced capacity or training time, align with the limitations of the main model and amplify shared deficiencies in low-probability regions.
+   For example, the degradations of the guiding model, such as <u>reduced capacity</u> or <u>training time</u>, align with the limitations of the main model and amplify shared deficiencies in low-probability regions.

----

 ## Results and Impact